-We may not be able to raise the required capital to conduct our operations, develop and commercialize our current or future product candidates and otherwise grow and expand our business.
+We may not be able to raise the required capital to conduct our operations, develop and commercialize our product candidates and otherwise grow and expand our business.

-Notwithstanding the net proceeds of approximately \$18.0 million we received from our December 2016 public offering and the availability of funds under the SVB-MidCap Facility, we will require substantial additional capital resources to complete the development of ixmyelocel-T for the treatment of advanced heart failure due to ischemic DCM and potentially for other strategic opportunities.
+Notwithstanding the net proceeds of approximately \$37.5 million we received from our September 2014 public offering and the availability of funds under the SVB Facility, we will require substantial additional capital resources to complete the development of ixmyelocel-T for the treatment of advanced heart failure due to ischemic DCM and potentially for other strategic opportunities.

 In order to grow and expand our business, to introduce other new product candidates into the marketplace, we may need to raise additional funds.
-We may also need significant additional funds or a collaborative partner, or both, to finance the research and development activities of our current or future cell therapy product candidates for additional indications or in additional markets.
+We may also need significant additional funds or a collaborative partner, or both, to finance the research and development activities of our cell therapy product candidates for additional indications or in additional markets.